Skip to main content

 Container options can be passed to the Container constructor, and defaults will be provided if you do not or if you do but omit an option.
 Options can be changed after construction and will be shared by child containers created from the Container if you do not provide options for them.

 Option to automatically bind unbound class services to themselves.
-Whenever an instance is resolve, the container attempts to add a binding if no binding is found for the requested service.
+Whenever an instance is resolved, the container attempts to add a binding if no binding is found for the requested service.

 parent